a landlord is making repairs to the rental unit

 There are several things you can do:

-File a complaint with a government enforcement agency, such as the County of Los Angeles Department of Public Health or your local Department of Building & Safety.
-Keep a copy of the inspection report.
+1. File a complaint with a government agency, such as the County of Los Angeles Department of Public Health or your local Department of Building & Safety.
+Be sure to keep a copy of any complaints or inspection reports.

 Skip to content